James (Jimmy) Ross Smith

 Visitation for Jim will be held from 2-4 and 7-9 p.m. on Friday, February 7th, in the W.J Dooley Funeral Home, 107 Pleasant St., North Sydney.
 A funeral service will be celebrated at 11:00 a.m.
 Saturday at St. Matthew Wesley United Church with Rev. Stephen Mills officiating.

 Memorial donations may be made to the Cape Breton Regional Hospital Cancer Centre or any charity.

 Online condolences may be sent to the family at www.wjdooley.com

-To send flowers to James "Jimmy" Ross Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jimmy" Ross Smith, please visit our floral store.